top of page

 • Minimum of three (3) professional development genetics or genomics-related activities within the previous 3 years

-• Initial Applications - Four (4) case studies within the past 3 years; the case studies should include a summary of the nurse's encounter with a client regarding genetic assessment and care.
+• Four (4) case studies within the past 3 years; the case studies should include:

-• Case studies are typically 3-5 typewritten pages.
+• Case studies are typically 3-5 typewritten pages and each case study must include a comprehensive, three-generation family pedigree

 • Legal/Ethical considerations